muppet9010/factorio-muppet-gui/README.md

 `/muppet_gui_show_message {"audience": {"players":["player1", "player7"], "logic":"not"}, "message":{"simpleText":"a test message to show to all but a few players", "position":"center", "fontSize":"small", "fontStyle":"bold"}, "close":{"xbutton":true}}`

-Black text and close button on a transparent background:
+Black text and close button on a transparent background at the center of the screen:

 `/muppet_gui_show_message {"audience": {"logic":"all"}, "message":{"simpleText":"some black text", "position":"center", "fontSize":"large", "fontStyle":"bold", "fontColor":"black", "background":"transparent"}, "close":{"xbutton":true, "xbuttonColor":"black"}}`

+A bright green background box with black test that auto closes above the center of the screen:

+`/muppet_gui_show_message {"audience": {"logic":"all"}, "message":{"simpleText":"a positive message", "position":"aboveCenter", "fontSize":"medium", "fontStyle":"bold", "fontColor":"black", "background":"brightGreen"}, "close":{"timeout":10}}`